hemanthkandula/CLAN/README.md

-# CLAN: Conditional Language Adversaral Networks
+# CLAN: Conditional Language Adversarial Networks
 This is the Pytorch implementation for our paper [Improving Cross-Lingual Sentiment Analysis via Conditional Language Adversarial Training of Neural Networks](http://).
 #### This work is accepted to the 3rd Workshop on Research in Computational Typology and Multilingual NLP (SIGTYP) at NAACL 2021.